Linuxfabrik/lfops/roles/freeipa_server/README.md

 ## Mandatory Requirements

 * At least 2 GB RAM required.
+* Configure DNS: The reverse lookup of the FreeIPA IP server address must match the hostname of the FreeIPA server.
+Otherwise you'll get error messages like `The host name "ipa.example" does not match the value "myipa" obtained by reverse lookup on IP address 192.102.0.106`.
+* Configure DNS: Use two-level domain names.
+Otherwise you'll get error messages like `Invalid realm name: single label realms are not supported`.
 * Install the [ansible-freeipa Ansible Collection](https://github.com/freeipa/ansible-freeipa) on the Ansible control node.
 This can be done by calling `ansible-galaxy collection install freeipa.ansible_freeipa`.